-Little Christmas butter cookies may have originated in Germany, but this cream cheese spritz cookies recipe is a California dream!
-These cream cheese cookies are decadent little Christmas cookies that make the season a little brighter.
+Little spritz cookies may have originated in Germany with Biscoff cookies, but this cream cheese spritz cookies recipe is a dream!
+These cream cheese cookies are a decadent little Christmas cookie recipes that make the season a little brighter.

 This cream cheese spritz cookies recipe just makes the most decadent little butter cookie with a smooth creamy consistency and they’re ready in under half an hour.
 What’s not to love?